acfatah/ubuntu-bun-server-setup/README.md

 ## Notes

 - The default Bun app runs from `/root/app` and executes `bun run start`.
+- Static files are served from `/root/app/dist` by Nginx.
 - Adjust to your app by replacing `/root/app` contents and updating the service ExecStart if needed.
 - If you skip the default app, you have to set up your own Bun application and service (unit file).

   You may use the following example:

   ```ini
   [Unit]
   Description=Bun App